 This novel started a craze of writings.
 The themes he laid out would form the blueprints for much more Gothic literature to come.

 So what is the root of roots of The Gothic?
-Other than a preoccupation with medieval architecture and settings, here are two good summary of what you will find in a Gothic work:
+Other than a preoccupation with medieval architecture and settings, here are two good summaries of what you will find in a Gothic work:

 “Gothic literature is marked by a preoccupation with gloom, mystery, and terror.
 Often, but not always, it may involve the supernatural,” (source: American Literary History: Romanticism, Realism and Naturalism).